NoDivide/astrum/README.md

 code_hightlight_theme | github | Astrum uses [highlight.js](https://highlightjs.org) for its code samples.
 You can use any style you like: [available styles](https://highlightjs.org/static/demo) override_code_highlight_bg | #F9FAFC | Allows you to override a [highlight.js](https://highlightjs.org) styles background color.
 sample_dark_background | #333333 | The color used for dark background component samples.
-max-width | null | A maximum width for the components container element.
+show_version | true | Show the Astrum version at the bottom of the sidebar. max-width | null | A maximum width for the components container element.

 #### Assets<a href=“#assets”></a>